Why do we need a plan?

 - keep the character of Central Bedfordshire

-- plan for homes for the older generation and affordable homes
+- plan for homes for the older generation and affordable homes to help people get on the housing ladder

 - plan for local jobs and services